Variational Perturbation Theory in Open Quantum Systems for Efficient Steady State Computation: Parameter estimation through efficient gradient computation

 where $\Delta_a$ ($\Delta_b$) is the detuning between the drive and memory (buffer), $K_a$ ($K_b$) is the Kerr nonlinearity, and $F$ is the drive amplitude acting on $\hat{b}$.
 Both modes dissipate photons at rates $\kappa_a$ and $\kappa_b$, and the Lindblad master equation reads

 In an ideal configuration to generate cats, $\Delta_a = \Delta_b =0$, and $1/\kappa_b$ is the shortest timescale.
-Schr\"odinger cat states persist over times determined by the loss of parity at a rate $\kappa_a \expval{\hat{a}^\dagger \hat{a}}$ \cite{LeghtasScience15,LescanneNatPhys2020}.
+Schr\"odinger cat states persist over times determined by the loss of parity at a rate $\kappa_a \expval{\hat{a}^\dagger \hat{a}}$~\cite{LeghtasScience15,LescanneNatPhys2020}.

-Several parameters in \eqref{eq:cat_hamiltonian} can be directly measured in experiments \cite{berdou2023one}.
+Several parameters in~\eqref{eq:cat_hamiltonian} can be directly measured in experiments~\cite{berdou2023one}.
 The detuning $\Delta_a$ and $\Delta_b$ are controlled by the relative frequencies of the driving mechanisms. $K_b$ and $\kappa_b$ can be inferred by probing the $\hat{b}$ mode that has a dedicated measurement and feedline.
-Since it is possible to prepare the states $\ket{0}$ or $\ket{1}$ in the memory through the combined action of drive, pulses, and dissipation, $\chi$ can be inferred by comparing spectroscopy measurements on the $\hat{b}$ mode with the memory in states $\ket{0}$ or $\ket{1}$.
-Similarly, $\kappa_a$ can be extrapolated as the decay rate of a state Fock $\ket{1}$.
+Since it is possible to prepare the states $\ket{0}$ or $\ket{1}$ in the memory through the combined action of drives and dissipation, $\chi$ can be inferred by comparing spectroscopy measurements on the $\hat{b}$ mode with the memory in states $\ket{0}$ or $\ket{1}$.
+Similarly, $\kappa_a$ can be extracted from the decay rate of a Fock state $\ket{1}$.
 The remaining parameters are not straightforward to measure and require more advanced fitting procedures.
 Although all these parameters affect the spectroscopic response of the buffer mode, there are no closed or analytical expressions that one can use to fit the system's response.
 This motivates us to pursue a simulation-based approach to fit the response of the system and indirectly extract these parameters.